-For instance, a single adult living in New York City can expect to pay about $425 a month on health care (including insurance premiums for the lowest tier plan, as well as out-of-pocket costs).
+For instance, a single adult living in New York City can expect to pay about $575 to $776 a month for health insurance (or more).

-A single adult living in Boise, Idaho, on the other hand, can anticipate shelling out roughly $342 per month for those costs.
+A single adult living in Boise, Idaho, on the other hand, can anticipate shelling out roughly $274 to $422 (depending on specifics) per month for those health insurance costs.

-This figure can range, however, anywhere from under $200 to over $700, depending on your age, income, gender, eating habits, and where you live.
+This figure ranges depending on your age, income, gender, eating habits, and where you live.

-The wide variability in spending in this category shows that food can be an area where consumers can find savings if they need to reduce monthly spending (such as eating out less, meal planning, and choosing lower cost brands at the supermarket).
+The wide variability in spending in this category shows that food can be an area where consumers can find savings if they need to reduce monthly spending (such as getting serious about meal planning and choosing lower cost brands at the supermarket).

-Average monthly wireless fees run between $35 and $140 for a family plan.
+Average monthly wireless fees run about $166 for a plan, which might include multiple lines.

 The good news?
 If your budget is particularly tight, you could spend as little as $10 a month for basic service with no data.

-The average gym membership runs $58 per person, which could be a good deal if you use it regularly.
+The average gym membership runs anywhere from $20 to $60 per person per month, which could be a good deal if you use it regularly.

-There are some great options for exercising on a budget, such as going outside and hitting the pavement, joining an exercise meetup group, watching YouTube videos, and/or picking up some dumbbells and exercise bands to workout at home.
+If, however, you aren’t really using that membership or it’s too pricey for your budget, you could try going outside and hitting the pavement, joining an exercise meetup group, watching YouTube videos, and/or picking up some dumbbells and exercise bands to workout at home.

 Getting Your Monthly Expenses in Check

-However these average monthly expenses are just that — averages.
+These average monthly expenses shared above, though, are just that — averages.